|

 Gemini and Xrossband modes

-Also supported are Gemini and Xrossband.
-With both these modes, each packet is transmitted simultaneously over parallel transmission paths.
+Also supported are Gemini and Xrossband, where each packet is transmitted simultaneously over parallel transmission paths.
 Gemini is single-band (2.4 GHz or sub-900 MHz), while Xrossband is dual-band (2.4 GHz and sub-900 MHz).

 The result is better link quality (fewer dropped packets) compared with standard ELRS, in areas with high levels of interference.
-Note, however, that maximum range is not affected.
+Note, however, that maximum range is not improved.

 |